apache/druid/docs/content/querying/segmentmetadataquery.md

 layout: doc_page
 ---
 # Segment Metadata Queries
-Segment metadata queries return per segment information about:
+Segment metadata queries return per-segment information about:

 * Cardinality of all columns in the segment
+* Min/max values of string type columns in the segment
 * Estimated byte size for the segment columns if they were stored in a flat format
 * Number of rows stored inside the segment
 * Interval the segment covers